ohata-toast/RDS/en/console-guide.md

 * ❷ Enter the group name.
 * ❸ The notified users are displayed.
 Clicking the **x** button will exclude notified users.
 * ❹ Add users to notified users.
-* ❺ All users in the user list are added to the notified users.
+* ❺ Add `all project members` to the notified users.
+  * You cannot add individual users.
+If you do, it is canceled.
+  * When sending an alrm using the user group, the alarm is sent to all project members at the time.

 ### Modify User Group